firdose12/ReactProgramming/src/README.md

 -> simply give "npm init -y" , it will by default create a package.json with some dependencies
     npm keeps track of everything
--> if you see package.json you can see a basic json structure, earlier we use to indect the stuff using injection in the html using script but lets inject that in package.json
+-> if you see package.json you can see a basic json structure, earlier we use to inject the stuff using injection in the html using script but lets inject that in package.json

 -> instead of injecting the react in the html , let get that in   package.json ,
     "npm i react react-dom" , what happened ? we got package-lock.json and node modules etc